Agrarian socialism: Co-operative Commonwealth Federation

-Agrarian socialism in Latin America
+Latin America

 Landless Rural Workers' Movement of Brazil

-Founded in January of 1984, the Landless Rural Workers' Movement of Brazil, was a socialist movement looking to challenge the status quo and promote the rights of labor over capital.
+Founded in January 1984, the Landless Rural Workers' Movement of Brazil, was a socialist movement looking to challenge the status quo and promote the rights of labor over capital.
 Getting their start from the land gifted to them by the Catholic and Lutheran churches, members of this movement's first priority was to attain permanence on their settled land.
-Once settled, various MST branches were legitimized under the “social function” component of the Republic of Brazil’s constitution, meaning that their contributions to society were recognized by the government.
+Once settled, various MST branches were legitimized under the "social function" component of the Republic of Brazil's constitution, meaning that their contributions to society were recognized by the government.
 Next, the MST looked for a way to promote their socialist values.
 The answer came in the form of collectivization, taking inspiration from cooperatives found in Cuba.
-One MST leader stated “Only agricultural cooperation would allow settlements to best develop their production, introduce the division of labor, allow access to credit and new technologies…”.
+One MST leader stated "Only agricultural cooperation would allow settlements to best develop their production, introduce the division of labor, allow access to credit and new technologies...".
 However, they did not find immediate success as the rationalization of labor in these settlements sparked a great deal of tension between members.
 Factors such as the inability to become profitable and the paralleled behaviors between landlords and administrators of the cooperatives stagnated the progress of the MST.
-However, a reevaluation of the MST’s ideals helped them refocus their struggle.
+However, a reevaluation of the MST's ideals helped them refocus their struggle.
 First was the reintroduction of Campones tradition which placed the good of the family or community at center of decisions made on the farms.
 They also substituted large-scale production and rationalization of labor for subsistence farming which allowed for a less rigid organization of labor.
 The MST also partook in communal living, another significant element of Campones culture that encouraged families on the same cooperatives to live closely with one another.
 Finally, money earned by the cooperative was reinvested into the settlement to help sustain their farming technology, healthcare, and educational facilities amongst other things.
 The success of this rebrand created a number of opportunities for the MST.
 For example, in 1992 the Confederation of Agrarian Reform Cooperatives of Brazil provided the organization with support on a national level for things like education, technical training, and organizational support.
 The following year the MST established its first cooperative training course which became a part of the Technical Institute of Training and Research on Agrarian Reform.
-Furthermore, by 2008 “the MST had helped establish 161 cooperatives of various kinds, including 140 agro-industries”.
+Furthermore, by 2008 "the MST had helped establish 161 cooperatives of various kinds, including 140 agro-industries".
 Additionally, the MST collaborated with the Brazilian government to create economic stability in their settlements through the Food Acquisition Program, which requires 30% of milk served to Brazilian public Schools to be bought from agrarian reform settlements.